 Lockbox Filing: If you are filing at a USCIS Lockbox facility, please read these Lockbox Filing Tips.

-For applicants filing Form I-212 with U.S. Customs and Border Protection (CBP): consult the CBP website at cbp.gov (search for “Form I-212” or “I-212”) for further information if you:
+If you are an applicant filing Form I-212 with U.S. Customs and Border Protection (CBP), you can now file electronically through the Electronic Secured Adjudication Forms Environment (e-SAFE) at https://e-safe.cbp.dhs.gov.
+Manual filing will continue to be available in person at CBP designated ports of entry or at Preclearance locations.
+Consult the CBP website at www.cbp.gov (search for “Form I-212” or “I-212”) for further information if you:

 - Wish to seek admission as a nonimmigrant at a U.S. port of entry but are not required to obtain a nonimmigrant visa; or

 - Are a nonimmigrant visa applicant (other than a K, T, U, or V nonimmigrant) at a U.S. Consulate.